-To ensure potential employers won't see what you don't want them to see, go to the top, right-hand corner of your profile and click the question-mark symbol.
+To ensure potential employers won't see what you don't want them to see, go to the top right-hand corner of your profile and click the question mark symbol.
 Then, go to “Privacy Check-Up.”
 This will allow you to indicate who you want to be able to see your future posts, monitor what apps you logged into and delete what you don't use anymore, and decide who can see what's on your personal profile.
 Take your time and look over each step carefully.

-Next, view your activity log, which you can find by clicking the down arrow next to the question-mark symbol in the right-hand corner of your screen.
+Next, view your activity log, which you can find by clicking the down arrow next to the question mark symbol in the right-hand corner of your screen.
 This shows everything you've done on Facebook and whether or not it was public.
 In short, this is what people see when they see you on Facebook.
 What kind of picture does it paint of you?

-Pay special attention to pictures that could paint you in a bad light.
+Pay special attention to pictures that show you in a bad light.
 Illegal drugs, constant drinking, or overtly sexual images are major no-nos.
 In the privacy settings, you can set it so any pictures you are tagged in have to be reviewed by you before posting on your timeline.
 If you see pictures that you don't really like, remove the tag or ask the people who uploaded them to delete.